syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/conditional-formatting.md

 The event `ConditionalFormatting` is triggered initially while clicking the “ADD CONDITION” button inside the conditional formatting dialog in-order to fill user specific condition instead of default condition at runtime.
 To use this event, `AllowConditionalFormatting` property in PivotView must be set to **true**.
 It has following parameters -

-* `applyGrandTotals` - boolean property, by setting this to true user can enable formatting to grand totals.
+* `applyGrandTotals` - Allows to apply conditional formatting to the grand totals of row and column axis in the pivot table.
-* `conditions` - condition to be filled in conditional formatting dialog.
+* `conditions` - Allows you to choose the operator type such as equals, greater than, less than, etc. for conditional formatting.
-* `label` - Label value for conditional formatting dialog.
+* `label` - Allows to set the header text of a specific row/column field to apply conditional formatting.
-* `measure` - measure value for the conditional formatting dialog.
+* `measure` - Allows to set the value field name to apply conditional formatting.
-* `style` - style property of the conditional formatting dialog.
+* `style` - Allows to set the custom styles for the formatting applied values in the pivot table.
-* `value1` - value 1 for conditional formatting dialog.
+* `value1` - Allows you to set the start value for applying conditional formatting.
-* `value2` - value 2 for conditional formatting dialog, this is applicable only for selected conditions like **Between** and **NotBetween**.
+* `value2` - Allows you to set the end value for applying conditional formatting.
+This property is applicable only for conditions like **Between** and **NotBetween**.

 {% if page.publishingplatform == "aspnet-core" %}